 gauge command is a single numerical value stored in a field called

 x.
-You can specify a range to display in the gauge, or use the default range 0 - 100.
+You can specify a range to display in the gauge or use the default range of 0 to 100.

 For more information about using the

-gauge command with the gauge chart types, see the Chart section in the Using gauges in the Data Visualization Manual.
+gauge command with the gauge chart types, see Using gauges in the Gauges section in Dashboards and Visualizations.

 - gauge <value> [<range_val1> <range_val2> ...]

 - Syntax: field_name | <num>

 - Description: A numeric field or literal number to use as the current value of the gauge.
 If you specify a numeric field, the

 gaugecommand uses the first value in that field as the value for the gauge.

 - Description: A space-separated list of two or more numeric fields or numbers to use as the overall numeric range displayed in the gauge.
 Each range value can be a numeric field name or a literal number.
 If you specify a field name, the first value in that field is used as the range value.
 The total range of the gauge is from the first

 range_valto the last